-- You will receive an overall discussion grade based on your participation in weekly discussions that will count for 20% of your final grade. - Two out of class assignment will count for total of 15% of your final grade (7.5% each) - Three exams-the first two will count for 15% of your final grade, and the final exam will count for 20% of your final grade - A final project will count for 15% of your final grade
+- You will receive an overall discussion grade based on your participation in weekly discussions that will count for 20% of your final grade. - Two out of class assignment will count for a total of 15% of your final grade (7.5% each) - Three exams-the first two will count for 15% of your final grade, and the final exam will count for 20% of your final grade - A final project will count for 15% of your final grade

 Your overall discussion grade will be determined by calculating the average of your weekly discussion grades.
-Each week, you will receive a letter grade based on the number of posts you make, the quality of your posts, and whether you post throughout the week.
-In judging the quality of your posts, I will consider factors such as how long they are, how much effort you seem to be putting into them, how effectively you address topics and questions I introduce, and whether they are introducing new information (such as relevant websites, for example) and points that enhance the discussion.
-You will need to post at least 3 times each week to receive an A, although 3 posts by itself will not result in an A or even a good grade if the other criteria just discussed are not satisfactorily met.
-Weekly discussions will be closed to comments by 9:00 a.m. the following week when a new weekly learning module is posted.
+Each week, you will receive a letter grade each week based on the number of posts you make, the quality of your posts, and how consistently you post throughout the week.
+Overall, your will weekly discussion grade will depend on various factors such as:

+- how long your posts are and how much effort you seem to be putting into them - how relevant and responsive they are to the topics and readings that I ask you to in my posts - the use of appropriate spelling, grammar, and language for a college course - whether they are introducing new information (such as relevant websites, for example) and points that enhance the discussion - whether you post intermittently throughout the week, as opposed to making all your posts at one time, especially at the end of the week

+In order to receive an A grade for the week, you will need to post at least 3 times each week, and your first post must be made by midnight the day after the weekly discussion forum is opened.
+However, this alone will not necessarily guarantee an A if the above criteria are not satisfactorily met, and you are free to make more than 3 posts a week to help ensure that you receive a good grade.
+You are free to respond to the posts of other students, but you should address questions and topics raised by me throughout the week.
+Weekly discussions will be closed by 9:00 a.m. the following week when a new weekly learning module is posted.